"Dancing was always part of my culture growing up in Barbados"- Rhianna

 3. The Culture

 Barbados has a mix of African and British influences, which is reflected in their colonial architecture in Victorian, Georgian and Jacobean styles.
-A range of sports are popular with islanders including cricket, brought over my British soldiers and dominoes.
+British soldiers introduced the islanders to cricket which is still popular – as is dominoes!

-A popular yearly celebration is the 'Crop Over Summer Festival' and its origins trace back to the 1700s when the island was the world's largest sugar producer.
-The festival runs from May to August and you may even get to share the streets with Bajan pop star Rhianna and shine like a diamond in front of her, hopefully, you won't need your umbrella ella ella.
+The annual 'Crop Over Summer Festival' dates from to the 1700s when the island was the world's largest sugar producer.
+The festival runs from May to August and you may get to share the streets with Bajan pop star Rhianna and shine like a diamond - hopefully, you won't need your umbrella ella ella!
 Dancing is the activity of choice here, so get your party shoes on and enjoy the fun atmosphere.

 4. The Rum

-Barbados has a strong claim to be the birthplace of rum and has over 200 bars selling the spirit dotted all over the island.
-When the island was colonised by England in 1627 it became the sugar cane cultivators of the Caribbean.
-Rum was first made in 1642 and British sailors soon became fond of it and would bring it back as gifts to prove they had been across the Atlantic.
-To this day, the island continues to produce excellent rum using local traditional methods and fermentation techniques.
-It is weaved into the culture of the island and is celebrated by everyone on the island from farm workers and business men alike.
+Believed to be the birthplace of rum, Barbados serves it in over 200 island bars.
+When the island was colonised by England in 1627 it became the sugar cane cultivator of the Caribbean.
+Rum has been produced there since 1642 and it was the gift of choice of British sailors as they set sail across the Atlantic for home.
+To this day, the island continues to produce excellent rum using traditional fermentation techniques.
+Weaved into the culture of the island, it is celebrated by all-collar-workers in unison.

 5. The Luxury Hotels